 Do you know Google penalizes over 400,000 websites manually each month?

-If Google has penalized your blog, then you might be convinced that there is a huge, significant drop in traffic.
+If Google has penalized your blog, you might be convinced that there is a significant drop in traffic.
 Go to your Analytics program (most people use Google Analytics, and others could use one or more of these real-time traffic analyzing tools) and filter overall traffic stats during the last six months or one year.

 So go to Google search console and look for any crawl error such as Not found (404), Not response, Time out.